 In many ways, the United States is known as the land of excess.
 We make cheesy pizzas with hot dogs in the crust, we clamor for decadent iced coffees with the calorie content of an entire meal.
 We are consumed by excess of food, money, clothes, cars, and technology.
 And when it comes to drugs, we are in excess, too.

 Since the 1960s, the acceptance of drugs in our culture has steadily increased.
 During that time period, an appreciation for and acceptance of marijuana and psychedelics emerged.
-A rise in cocaine use and acceptance followed suit in the late ‘70s and early ‘80s.
+A rise in cocaine use followed suit in the late ‘70s and early ‘80s.
 Though none of these drugs were legal at the time, their prevalence played a huge role in the acceptance of drugs in our culture.

 The notion of experimentation brings us to yet another aspect of the acceptance of drugs in our culture.
 The idea that it is normal for teenagers to experiment with alcohol, tobacco and marijuana is widely recognized and tolerated.
 These behaviors are even seen as a right of passage in our society.

 Perhaps the most current example of the acceptance of drugs in our culture is the legalization and decriminalization of marijuana in a number of states.
 Marijuana has gone from being demonized as taboo and a social ill (think Reefer Madness circa 1930s) to being seen as harmless as alcohol or cigarettes.